Get in a Pace Van

 Pace supplies the vehicle and covers costs including:

 - Van washes

 Riders pay a low monthly fare based on distance, number of participants and participation frequency (full-time or part-time).
 The primary driver rides for free and also receives personal miles each month!
 Backup drivers receive a monthly discount based on their rider participation status.
 Full-time riders who volunteer to be a backup driver get a $25 monthly credit while part-time riders get a $15 monthly discount for being a backup driver.
 Parking costs and details are arranged between the vanpool participants and the parking garage.
 Pace does not assist with parking arrangements.

 Please note that vanpooling fares can be paid with pre-tax income by employees of companies that participate in a payroll deduction, transit benefit program.

 In a Pace Feeder Vanpool, commuters can Pace Vanpool for the first or last mile to and from bus, train, and park-n-ride locations.

 Searching for other commuters

-- You may want to approach the Human Resources department, Transportation Coordinator or Property Manager for assistance with identifying other commuters that might be interested in ridesharing with you
+- You may want to also approach your company's Human Resources department, Transportation Coordinator or Property Manager for assistance with identifying other commuters at nearby employers that might be interested in ridesharing with you.